Merubokkusu/discord-spam-bots/README.md

 [Adding Accounts](https://github.com/Merubokkusu/discord-spam-bots/wiki/Adding-accounts)

 # Final Notes
+Self-bots are against discord's ToS, using this on servers that aren't you're own will most likely get your account banned.
+You could even get banned while using it on you're own server.
+I'm not responsible if you do.

 This script is made only for testing your servers anti-spam, using bots like [sweetie](https://github.com/blackhole12/sweetiebot) etc

 ![its a face](http://i.imgur.com/bTMYozm.png)